-Wing Officials: On short Field Goals and Kick Tries, line up off the field of play.
+Wing Officials: On short Field Goals and Kick Tries, initially line up off the field of play; work in as needed.
 At the snap focus on action on/by the offensive tackles and up backs.
 Following the kick, jog in toward the offensive backfield to maintain a good angle of action on/by offensive tackles and up backs.
 On all Field Goal attempts the Wing officials must be prepared to work reverse mechanics for any kicks short of the goal line that may be returned.